NaiyanJones/naiyanjones.github.io/_posts/2019-08-06-evidence-based-policymaking-and-getting-politicians-listening.md

 ---
 ![](/assets/images/1__Wp3aQTdHc0EtkgUQde2n9A.jpeg)

-Evidence-Based Policy Making (commonly abbreviated as EBPM) has been a concept and buzzword across the policy communities for a while now.
+Evidence-based policymaking (commonly abbreviated as EBPM) has been a concept and buzzword across the policy communities for a while now.
 It refers to the idea of rigorous scientific evidence being used to create rational policy solutions to solve a policy problem.

 Everyone agrees that evidence-based policymaking is a good thing.